Online Master of Science in Global Health

 - Program is taught by faculty with global health industry experience

-- U.S. News & World Report has ranked the Drexel Dornsife School of Public Health #1 in Philadelphia and #19 in the nation for public health graduate schools
+- U.S. News & World Report has ranked the Drexel Dornsife School of Public Health #1 in Philadelphia and in the top 15% in the nation for public health graduate schools

 - No GRE required